Torosay Castle: Castle History

 "In the 1850s Colonel Campbell's son John inherited the estate, demolished the Georgian house, and commissioned Edinburgh architect David Bryce to produce something on a much grander scale.
 What was called at the time Duart House was completed in 1858".

 In 1865, the property was sold to Arbuthnot Charles Guthrie and was owned by members of that family until 1911, when it was sold as a ruin to Sir Fitzroy Maclean who arranged to restore the castle.
 Following the sale of Guthrie Castle out of the Guthrie family, Torosay was generally acknowledged as the seat for Clan Guthrie.

-Torosay is surrounded by 12 acre of spectacular gardens including formal terraces laid out at the turn of the 20th century and attributed to Sir Robert Lorimer.
+Torosay is surrounded by 12 acre gardens including formal terraces laid out at the turn of the 20th century and attributed to Sir Robert Lorimer.
 The castle and gardens used to be open to the public, being linked to the Craignure ferry terminal by the Isle of Mull Railway.

 The garden's Statue Walk is made up of 19 statues in the style of Italian sculptor Antonio Bonazza.
 The statues were acquired by then-owner Walter Murray Guthrie from a derelict garden near Milan and shipped to Scotland for next to nothing as ballast in a cargo ship.